Salsbar/cronus/Cronus Max/Apples to Apples/README.md

 5. Invite two other players and make sure the host is highlighting the "Invite Friends" option.

 ### Starting the Script
-1. On the controller that is hosting, click the Right Stick (RS) to start the script.
+1. On the controller that is hosting, click the Left Stick (LS) to start the script.
-2. On the other two controllers, wait for the loading screen to appear and then click RS on those as well.
+2. On the other two controllers, wait for the loading screen to appear and then click LS on those as well.

+### Stopping the Script
+Simply press Right Stick (RS).

 ## Script Behavior